-Description and review of lunch at LowBrau Bierhalle, one of the many restaurants participating in The Great Sacramento Vegan Burger Battle taking place this month.
+Description and review LowBrau Bierhalle, one of the many restaurants participating in The Great Sacramento Vegan Burger Battle taking place this month.

 I met my friend Pam, who blogs at Sacramento Vegan, for lunch at LowBrau Bierhalle recently.
 LowBrau is located on 20th Street between J and K Street in Midtown Sacramento/Lavender Heights.